wp-plugins/wp-links/readme.txt

 1. Add rel="external nofollow" to external links
 2. Open external links in comments in a new tab
 3. Open external links in excerpts in a new tab
+4. Add icon next to link.
+100 different icons to choose from!

 = How does it work? =